 So the best way to experiment, improve your skills and knowledge as a new photographer, is to consider buying lenses that doesn’t cost much and still produce amazing results and sharp images!

 In the image above, it’s the Helios 44-2 58mm f/2.0.
-It is an old lens that you may find it on the internet for about $50 or less.
+It is an old lens for SLR cameras (film) that you may find on the internet for about $50 or less.
 Old lenses have manual focus.
 That means you have to manually adjust the aperture and the focus area.
 The focal length stays the same as it is not a zoom lens.

 The Sony e-mount system allows you to adapt any kind of lens if you have the proper adapter.
 You can mount even the latest Canon, Nikon, Tamron, Sigma and other popular lenses.
-The Helios 44-2 is very popular for many Sony camera owners.
+The Helios 44-2 is very popular for many Sony camera owners and not only.

 While we were looking for sample images of the 44-2, we found Akos Fekete from Hungary on Instagram and asked him if we could post a few images of his work in our blog.
 He accepted our invitation and also told us that Helios is a really good lens, it produces great bokeh and it’s really sharp!